kiranabhi/pluggedin/README.md

+Youtube clone application using React JS as the front end with Material UI.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.